Preparing for Weight-Loss Surgery

 - Why you must commit to lifelong follow-up care

 After watching the video, fill out our preliminary application to help us determine whether you qualify for surgery.
 We’ll contact you after we’ve reviewed the application.
 You’ll also want to ask your insurance provider whether you’re eligible for coverage.
+No fee for initial consultation beyond the standard insurance co-pay.
+There is a $200.00 fee for the Surgical Program once accepted.

 Visit our psychologist to make sure you’re mentally ready for surgery.
 The two of you will review your lifestyle, support network and mental health and discuss what stressors you might face after surgery.